 7.62 (Kal .30) US Krag Jorgensen M/93

 It is most commonly referenced as .30 US Army.
 A rimless version of the .30-40 cartridge was tested, but not adopted due to extraction issues that would have required a new extractor design.
 If the rimless version had been chosen instead, the Krag rifle would have been faster to load since there would have been no worry about rim overlap in the magazine.
 Due to the one lug design of the Krag rifle, pressure was limited to 38 - 40,000 cup.
 Given a stronger action and a 45,000 cup pressure limit, ballistics equal to period .303 British or current .300 Savage, would have been obtainable -- 220 gr at 22-2300 fs.
-Originally designed as a "ballon head" case it was changed to the stronger solid head case in 1895
+Originally designed as a "balloon head" case it was changed to the stronger solid head case in 1895.